Faculty and Staff

-My approach to education rests on three core beliefs.
-The first is that I must facilitate holistic care and growth for each child.
-I work consistently to create and maintain a space that honors the students’ need for community, rhythm, autonomy and fun.
-This entails setting up student-created community norms, using Responsive Classroom protocols for social-emotional learning and connecting with a regular mindfulness practice.
-My second core belief is that academic lessons must be engaging, varied, interactive and meaningful.
-I believe I am a facilitator for students’ growth, not a dispenser of knowledge.
-It is a large part of my job to curate materials that spark the students’ natural curiosity and their desire to make their world a more beautiful place and then utilize protocols to help guide their interactions with the materials and with each other.
-My final core belief is that children must be given regular opportunities to meaningfully connect to the natural world around them - for their own benefit and the benefit of the planet.
+His approach to education rests on three core beliefs.
+The first is that he must facilitate holistic care and growth for each child.
+Dave works consistently to create and maintain a space that honors the students’ need for community, rhythm, autonomy and fun.
+This entails setting up student-created community norms and using Responsive Classroom protocols for social-emotional learning.
+His second core belief is that academic lessons must be engaging, varied, interactive and meaningful, serving as a facilitator for students’ growth, not a dispenser of knowledge.
+His final core belief is that children must be given regular opportunities to meaningfully connect to the natural world around them - for their own benefit and the benefit of the planet.

 After teaching the Owls class for the past two years, Sarah will be moving up to teach second and third graders in the newly created Hawks class.
 She is excited to work with returning students and families this year as well as get to know families.
-Sarah brings to Red Fox ten years of teaching experience in both independent and public schools where she taught preschool and grades one and two.
-Recently, Sarah has worked as a substitute teacher at area schools.
-She is also a dedicated community volunteer.
-Sarah believes that the early childhood years are a special time which require listening to and supporting children on their journey.
+Sarah brings to Red Fox twelve years of teaching experience in both independent and public schools where she taught preschool and grades one and two.
+Sarah believes that the early childhood years are a special time which requires listening to and supporting children on their journey.
 Sarah’s goal is to help children find their voices and grow into independent learners.
 Sarah is proud of her efforts, along with her colleagues, to create a play-based learning environment balanced with focused academics where children can stretch out, slow down, and enjoy childhood.

-Sarah lives in West Pawlet with her family and their three cats.
-They’ve lived in Vermont for 15 years and love the area and community they’ve found.
+Sarah lives in West Pawlet with her husband, Lamont, their two daughters, and their three cats.
+They’ve lived in Vermont for 17 years and love the area and community they’ve found.
 She has a passion for cooking and thinks it's important for kids to learn the process of growing, making, and enjoying food.
 Sarah also loves time spent outside, reading, doing yoga, and being with friends and family.
 She grew up in Kent, Ohio where she also attended Kent State University and graduated with a Bachelor of Science in Early Childhood Education.

 Lisa taught Spanish for many years at BBA and was the girls Varsity Tennis coach.
 She is an outdoor enthusiast and athlete.
 She owns and is a head instructor at Zen Revolution, spin and yoga studio in Manchester.
 She founded Unplugged, an empowerment program for young girls to develop a sense of community, self and strength through outdoor activities.
 She is excited to return to the classroom at Red Fox instructing our students in the foundations of the Spanish language and culture.